 Breast and nipple discharge: What it could mean

-Discharge or fluid leaking from a nipple can be a concern for a women who isn’t pregnant or breastfeeding.
+Discharge or fluid leaking from a nipple can be a concern for a woman who isn’t pregnant or breastfeeding.

 In these cases, seek medical advice any time you notice breast discharge.
-Based on your symptoms and the results of any diagnostic tests, your doctor will decide on the best course of treatment.
+Based on your symptoms and the results of any diagnostic tests, your doctor will decide on the best course of action.

 What is normal and what is abnormal nipple discharge?

 Bloody nipple discharge is never normal.
-Other signs of abnormality include nipple discharge from only one breast and discharge that occurs spontaneously without anything touching or irritation of your breast.
+Other signs of abnormality include nipple discharge from only one breast and discharge that occurs spontaneously without anything touching or without any irritation of your breast.

 Colour isn't usually helpful in deciding if the discharge is normal or abnormal.
 Both abnormal and normal nipple discharge can be clear, yellow, white, or green in colour.